-- For Allowable Drives, select the drive on which RAID will be created.
-If you have multiple drives, all drives will be selected here and you must deselect those drives which will not have the RAID array on them. - Enter the size that you want the partition to be. - Select Fill to maximum allowable size if you want the partition to grow to fill all available space on the hard disk.
-If you make more than one partition growable, the partitions will share the available free space on the disk. - Select Force to be a primary partition if you want the partition to be a primary partition. - Select Check for bad blocks? if you want the installation program to check for bad blocks on the hard drive before formatting it.
+- 5. For Allowable Drives, select the drive(s) on which RAID will be created.
+If you have multiple drives, all drives will be selected here and you must deselect those drives which will not have the RAID array on them. - 6.
+Enter the size that you want the partition to be. - 7.
+Select Fixed size to make the partition the specified size, select Fill all space up to (MB) and enter a size in MBs to give range for the partition size, or select Fill to maximum allowable size to make it grow to fill all available space on the hard disk.
+If you make more than one partition growable, they will share the available free space on the disk.

+- 8. Select Force to be a primary partition if you want the partition to be a primary partition. - 9.
+Select Check for bad blocks if you want the installation program to check for bad blocks on the hard drive before formatting it. - 10.
+Click OK to return to the main screen.

-Continue these steps to create as many partitions as needed for your RAID setup.
+Repeat these steps to create as many partitions as needed for your RAID setup.
 Notice that all the partitions do not have to be RAID partitions.
 For example, you can configure only the /home partition as a software RAID device.

-Once you have all of your partitions created as software RAID partitions, select the Make RAID button on the Disk Druid main partitioning screen (see Figure 5-3).
+Once you have all of your partitions created as software RAID partitions, follow these steps:

-Next, Figure 5-2 will appear, where you can make a RAID device.
+- 1. Select the RAID button on the Disk Druid main partitioning screen (see Figure 9-3). - 2.
+Next, Figure 9-2 will appear, where you can make a RAID device.